 So I had a number of conversations with transit operators who are trying to maintain existing systems and it’s fair to say, this is light and heavy rail, as well as bus-ways, as well as other transit systems and these are real challenges.

-The US has the real challenge.
+The US has a real challenge.
 It’s something like about 2,500 transit authorities and a lot of the assets were built some time ago, again maybe 40, 50, 60 years ago and they’re really coming up for major maintenance or replacement.

 And it’s how to do that when you’re operating a system without degrading your services.
 Some real challenges in there for transit operators because as you will know if you have used mass transport, transit systems know, they don’t really stop.
 Often they don’t have alternatives in terms of, they don’t have duplicated capacity for major lines.

-And I think talking about Auckland as New Zealand largest city it’s growing at the moment where there’s quite a significant investment being put into the expressway and motorway network to actually build up some redundancy or some resilience in that system.
+And I think talking about Auckland as New Zealand’s largest city it’s growing at the moment where there’s quite a significant investment being put into the expressway and motorway network to actually build up some redundancy or some resilience in that system.

 Certainly, there’s been a few times when I’ve been in Auckland and there’s an accident or hold up in one part of the network and the network at that stage comes to a grinding halt because there’s no redundancy in the system.